Wilms' tumour in children

 Congenital mesoblastic nephroma is a non-cancerous (benign) tumour that occurs in very young children.
 This type of tumour usually only needs surgery and no other treatment.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It's usually given as an injection or drip into a vein (intravenously).
-Chemotherapy given before surgery is called neoadjuvant chemotherapy.
+Chemotherapy given before surgery is called neoadjuvant or 'pre-operative' chemotherapy.

-What doctors find out about the tumour after surgery - for example how the cells look under the microscope and how far the cancer has spread - helps them decide whether additional chemotherapy should be given (adjuvant chemotherapy).
+What doctors find out about the tumour after surgery – for example, how the cells look under the microscope and how far the cancer has spread – helps them to decide whether additional chemotherapy should be given (adjuvant chemotherapy).
 This is to help reduce the risk of the cancer coming back (recurring).
+This chemotherapy may be given as inpatient or outpatient depending on tumour staging and risk group (see above).

 Radiotherapy treats cancer by using high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.